The Joy of

 Social Security always has stirred intense passions.
 Although billed as old age "insurance" when signed into law in 1935, it never has been run as such.
 Instead of salting payments away in individual accounts to be repaid at retirement, the program has been financed on a pay-as-you-go basis.
 Payments from current workers immediately are recycled as benefit checks to retirees.

 Moreover, benefits received have never been based on payments in any meaningful way.
 Congress has used the system to generate massive redistributions of income across generations and across income classes.
-Despite the official rhetoric, Social Security has been administered as a type of welfare program in which current workers (rich and poor alike) redistribute dollars to current retirees and their spouses (rich and poor alike).
+Despite the official rhetoric, Social Security has been administered as a program in which current workers (rich and poor alike) redistribute dollars to current retirees and their spouses (rich and poor alike).

 Is that bad?
 Not necessarily.
 The program successfully has shored up the incomes enjoyed by elderly citizens and has enjoyed enormous popular support.
 Not that many years ago, the elderly were a generally impoverished lot with average standards of living well below those of their younger counterparts.
 Now, thanks largely to Social Security, income levels of most elderly citizens have reached or surpassed national averages.